Paolo-IFS/mio-sito/_pages/home.md

 ---
-title: "Welcome to my personal website"
+title: "Home"
-layout: home
+layout: single  # or "splash" if you want a full-width layout
 permalink: /
-author_profile: false
+author_profile: true
 ---

 I am Paolo Bailo and I am a psycotherapist.
 I live in Novara, Italy.